MrDinsdale/Cactus/README.md

 Then integrate in to your build pipeline.

 ## Testing
 Cactus has a suite of automated tests, to run:
 `npm run test`

 For linting run:
 `npm run lint`

+## Build
+To build a static CSS version of Cactus run:
+`npm run build`

 ## Cactus Structure